nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 F9UsesWobblyWings: (Default) false
 Use WW on a split timer so that you can control due to slow time to spawn.
+Controls WW usage in secondary script, so functions where secondary script is used.
+Required true for Hyacinth Boss Farming.

 WobblyWingsSleepAmount: (Default) 750
 Timer for WW spam, much lower and you might skip bosses entirely, higher if you don't instantly kill.

+HyacinthUseSlot: (Default) All
+Designate which slot or if all slots should be planted and harvested.
+All - Use all fields
+1-10 - Use only 1 field matching this number, ordered left to right 1-5 then second row 6-10.

+HyacinthFarmBoss: (Default) true
+Use in combination with F9UsesWobblyWings set to true to allow WW boss farming in the background while farming Hyacinths.

+Debug: (Default) false
+Extra debug logging and testing modes, not recommended for users due to large log usage, could cause file size issues.